 Professor Nick Jennings CB FREng

-Professor Nick Jennings, CB FREng, is the Vice-Provost for Research and Enterprise at Imperial College London, responsible for promoting, supporting and facilitating their research performance and for leading on the delivery of the Research and Enterprise Strategy.
-He also holds a chair in Artificial Intelligence in the Departments of Computing and Electrical and Electronic Engineering.
-Before joining Imperial College London, Professor Jennings was Regius Professor of Computer Science at the University of Southampton and the UK Government’s Chief Scientific Advisor for National Security.
-Professor Jennings is an internationally-recognized authority in the areas of artificial intelligence, autonomous systems, cybersecurity and agent-based computing.
-He is a member of the Government’s AI Council.
+Professor Nick Jennings, CB FREng, is Vice-Chancellor and President of Loughborough University, responsible for the delivery of the strategic and operational plans of the University.
+Prior to his position at Loughborough, he was Vice-Provost (Research and Enterprise), as well as a Professor of Artificial Intelligence, at Imperial College London.
+He has also held the positions of Regius Professor of Computer Science at the University of Southampton and the UK’s Chief Scientific Advisor for National Security.
+Professor Jennings is an internationally-recognized authority in the areas of artificial intelligence, autonomous systems, cybersecurity and agent-based computing, and is a member of the Government’s AI Council.